ETVPGIT/Graph_retrieval_dataset/README.md

 ### Part 1

 The semantically similar words of the object's name in this part are selected based on the images corresponding to the bounding boxes of the objects in other scene graphs that are manually viewed and filtered.
-A total of 101 types of objects have semantically similar words and 10 semantically similar words are selected for each object.
+10 semantically similar words are selected for each object.

 The relationships in this part have no semantically similar words.